Selling blood tests online for over 15 years.

 Alcohol is linked to more than 60 different medical conditions, are your drinking habits damaging your health?

 Many of us enjoy an alcoholic drink or two after a long day at work or out socialising with friends.
 Other than a few ill-effects such as feeling worse for wear the next morning or putting on a little bit of weight, we often forget, or are unaware of the unseen damage that alcohol can cause to our bodies.
-With this week being alcohol awareness week, here at Medichecks, we believe it is important to understand the health risks that drinking too much can cause and how easy it is to check if our drinking habits are affecting our health.

 After drinking alcohol, around 30% is absorbed straight into the blood through the stomach.
 The rest is absorbed into the blood at a slower rate through the small intestine.
 Once in the blood, alcohol can move into nearly every tissue in the body.
 Because of this, alcohol is linked to more than 60 different medical conditions.
 Long-term heavy drinking can increase the risk of various cancer types such as mouth, throat and bowel cancer.
 Alcohol is also capable of lowering the body’s white blood cell count, which weakens the immune system.
 Of all the organs affected, the liver is particularly susceptible to alcohol-related injury because 90% of alcohol metabolism occurs here.